Luxor Governor Adel El-Khayat, a member of the ultra-conservative Al-Gamaa Al-Islamiya, has resigned.

 The group's Building and Development Party has accused the media of forcing El-Khayat from office.

-"El-Khayat was never convicted of or imprisoned for anything," the party's media spokesperson Khaled El-Sherif said at a press conference on Sunday.
+"El-Khayat was never convicted or imprisoned of anything," the party's media spokesperson Khaled El-Sherif said at a press conference on Sunday.

 The media circulated false pictures of a bearded man claiming to be El-Khayat in order to frighten local people, El-Sherif claimed.